ethandicks/cbmsymbols/README.md

 ## Additional example:

-Expanding on the original example, adding VIC-20 and Commodore 64 symbols and a comments field, start by generating the additional listing files.
+Expanding on the original example, to add VIC-20 and Commodore 64 symbols and a comments field, start by generating the additional listing files.
 There are three major versions of C64 KERNAL ROMs so the entire range is:

 ```
 $ cat BASIC_VIC.lst KERNAL_VIC_04.lst >VIC20.lst